jharrels/eso-sticky-weapons/readme.txt

 This addon will prevent your weapons from getting sheathed or unsheathed, whichever you prefer.
 Also provides a hotkey to switch the two modes.

+Version 1.1.1 - November 27, 2023
+- Added fix for statechange error when reloading UI.

 Version 1.1.0 - July 12, 2023
 - Switched "ZO_SavedVars:New" to "ZO_SavedVars:NewCharacterIdSettings", as it was pointed out the former was obsolete.